slimgroup/SetIntersectionProjection.jl/README.md

  - Joint image deblurring and inpainting by learning parametric convex sets [EXAMPLE]
  - Image deblurring by learning parametric convex sets [EXAMPLE]

+Tutorials:

+ - Project a 2D image onto an interseciton of sets with parallel and multilevel PARSDMM
+ - Project a 3D image onto an interseciton of sets with parallel and multilevel PARSDMM

 The following example illustrates the basic usage.
 We will project an image onto a set that is the intersection of bound constraint, vertical monotonicity (slope-constraints) and horizontal smoothness (another type of slope-constraint).
 This is a serial (single-level) example.
 Use parallel and or multi-level version for larger problems.